-Only the ICS values corresponding to the two abovementioned parameters, ST and S_a , approach to the range of values of the indexes derived from the KL transform.
-The other two indexes added in this study, Q_a and R_a , exhibit values of change considerably lower, similar to those associated with other local indexes already considered, such as Tp.
+Only the ICS values corresponding to the two above-mentioned parameters, ST and S_a , approached to the range of values of the indexes derived from the KL transform.
+The other two depolarization indexes included in this study, Q_a and R_a , exhibited values of change considerably lower, similar to those associated with other local indexes, such as Tp.

-Next, the temporal evolution of changes, registered by measuring the ICS at different times of the occlusion, is analysed.
-Only the performance of S_a among the three new indexes included in the study is remarkable, since ICS{Qa} and ICS{Ra} did not show significant changes during the occlusion, taking similar values to the ones found for ICS{Tp} (see Fig. 2 and Fig. 3).
+Next, the temporal evolution of changes, registered by measuring the ICS at different times of the occlusion, was analyzed.
+Only the performance of S_a among the three local depolarization indexes included in the study was remarkable, since ICS{Qa} and ICS{Ra} did not show significant changes during the occlusion, taking similar values to the ones found for ICS{Tp} (see Fig. 2 and Fig. 3).